 The following is everything to know about how a service dog can help you manage your fibromyalgia symptoms.
 We go into depth about when a service dog is helpful, and we provide useful insights into the process of getting a service dog to help you manage each day.

 How a service dog can help people with fibromyalgia?

 A service dog is often used by people suffering from fibromyalgia.
 If someone is in pain from fibromyalgia and find it hard to walk, service dogs will be there to steady them when needed.
 They can also scan the body to see which parts are the coldest and when it is nap or bedtime they will cuddle into you on that part of the body to keep you warm.

-As pain is one of the major symptoms of fibromyalgia, this can have impacts on mobility.
+As pain is one of the major symptoms of fibromyalgia, this can have an impact on mobility.
 If someone is in pain when they walk, their mobility will be decreased and impaired.
-As the service dogs are highly trained, they are able to adapt to there users and provide the right amount of care.
+As the service dogs are highly trained, they are able to adapt to their users and provide the right amount of care.

 If you are suffering from fibromyalgia or know someone who is, getting a service dog is definitely recommended.
 They provide the best type of emotional and physical care and support and will definitely improve the user’s life.

 The symptoms of fibromyalgia are different for each individual, but there are some that are more prevalent than others.
 Several of the more common symptoms of fibromyalgia include but are not limited to the following:

 - Mood swings

 The symptoms are typically not severe to the point it causes severe disability to the individual, but the chronic pain can cause individuals to not enjoy life they normally would.
 Many with fibromyalgia are often less social, less motivated to participate in physical activity and similar functions and have difficulty concentrating.